RNA-seq Bioinformatics

 # Create boxplots to display summary statistics for the FPKM values for each sample

-# set color based on pheno_data$type which is UHR vs. HBR
+# set color based on condition which is UHR vs. HBR

 # set labels perpendicular to axis (las=2)